 As for water, it is no different too.
 Water cost starts at about USD 1 for 1 liters, but it goes up to USD 4 as you reach Gorakshep.

 You can, however, save around USD 70 by sterilizing the drinking water.
-And you can do this by using chlorine or purification tablets, LifeStraw or Steripen UV sterilizing device.
+And you can do this by using chlorine or water purification tablets, LifeStraw or Steripen UV sterilizing device.
 If you use LifeStraw, make sure not to let your bottle freeze full of water as this can spoil the filter.

 So if you are looking for the daily budget for the EBC trek of a 12-day trek, the cost for food, drinks, and snacks will be around USD 425.